 Periodically during the town hall, Obama returned to his "Yes We Can" campaign message, telling the audience that he cannot improve the country on his own.

 "We've just got more work to do.
 Don't get frustrated and cynical about our democracy.
 Just remember we've been through tougher times before.
 We've always come out on top," he said.

+But "I can't do it by myself," he added.
 The only way to accomplish the vision is by people taking part and remaining active in the political process, he said.